-At the end of the Fall and Spring semesters, the Dean of Student Development will submit a record of community service/ministry hours for each full-time undergraduate and graduate student.
+At the end of the Fall and Spring semesters, the Dean of Student Development will submit a record of community service/ministry hours for each full-time student.
 For each of the semesters, students' transcripts will include a Pass (P) or Fail (F) for SERV 200 (the community service/ministry requirement).